oliverkwebb/oliverkwebb.github.io/content/articles/gnulist.md

 ---
-title: "Why I don't like GNU"
+title: "Why I Don't Like GNU"
-tags: ['History', 'Opinion', 'Programming']
+tags: ["History", "Opinion", "Programming"]
 date: 2024-08-17
 ---

 This list does not mention the \[Richard Stallman controversy\]\<Link to Drew DeVault article here\>.
 Nor his squabbles related to [glibc](https://sourceware.org/legacy-ml/libc-hacker/2000-06/msg00233.html)
 because:

 - Most-everybody knows about it
-- These are related to RMS _specificly_, not his broader actions to influence the GNU project.
+- These are related to RMS _specifically_, not his broader actions to influence the GNU project.

-## 1. The "Linux was developed for the GNU tools" narritive propogated by the FSF is false
+## 1. "Linux was developed for the GNU tools" is False

 From https://www.gnu.org/gnu/linux-and-gnu.html:

->its users looked around for other free software to go with it, and found that (for no particular reason) most everything necessary to make a Unix-like system was already available.
+> its users looked around for other free software to go with it, and found that (for no particular reason) most everything necessary to make a Unix-like system was already available.
-What they found was no accident—it was the not-quite-complete GNU system.
+> What they found was no accident—it was the not-quite-complete GNU system.

-In Linus's book *[Just For Fun]*, the GNU project plays little to no role in the creation of Linux.
+In Linus's book _[Just For Fun]_, the GNU project plays little to no role in the creation of Linux.
 Linux grew out of comp.os.minix, not anything related to the FSF or GNU project.
 Additionally, The FSF was still advocating for Hurd until well after Linux was popular.

-From *[The Hurd and Linux (1997)]*:
+From _[The Hurd and Linux (1997)]_:

->But we did start the Hurd, back then, and now we have made it work.
+> But we did start the Hurd, back then, and now we have made it work.
 We hope its superior architecture will make free operating systems more powerful.

 The FSF's push for hurd died out sometime in the early 2000's, when Linux was commonplace and Hurd was completely abandoned.

 From [A interview with RMS in 99'][RMS tech interview]:

 > Yes.
 Unfortunately, progress right now is very slow.
 We don't have anybody working on it full time, and I wish we did.

 ## 2. For years, the GNU project was not directly maintaining most of their popular projects